New York on the Record: Spirited Republic

 - Photograph of an outdoor beer garden at Camp Kilmer during World War II, and more

-This New York City installation on display now through February 2016 is in support of "Spirited Republic: Alcohol in American History" at the National Archives Museum in Washington, DC, through January 10, 2016.
+This New York City installation is in support of "Spirited Republic: Alcohol in American History" at the National Archives Museum in Washington, DC, through January 10, 2016.